NeuroTechX/ntx_slack_archive/neurotechedu.md

  >yep it looks like after the brain and spine it closes the &lt;/div&gt; ... no idea why..
 I am no expert but I'll try to have a look

+10/25/2017 4:11 PM

+ **ryanlintott** :

+ >Fixed!
+I put the old links into comments with &lt;!-- --&gt; but I had them spanning over multiple lines.
+For some reason this builds correctly on my local jekyll but not on github.
+It looks like github was probably reading the &lt;/p&gt; tags inside those comments and closing many of the paragraphs too early.
+This then led to the truncation.
+Anyways, its all fixed now. :slightly_smiling_face: